rehax-native/rehax/README.md

 #### Native UI abstraction

 There is a thin layer of abstraction written in C++ to support different native UI libraries.
-This way you can write C++ code that looks like this
+This way you can write C++ code that looks like this.

 ```c++
 auto view = View::Create();